syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/save.md

 {% endtabs %}

-## Save Events
+## Save events

-The SfImageEditor has Events when performing Save operation namely,  ImageSaving and ImageSaved events.
+The SfImageEditor has events when performing save operation namely `ImageSaving` and `ImageSaved`.

 ### ImageSaving

 This event occurs before saving the image.
-You can control the save functionality by using the Cancel argument.
+You can control the save functionality using the `Cancel` argument.

-{% tabs %}
+* Cancel:

+It restricts saving image to the default location when set `Cancel` value to `true`.

 {% highlight C# %}

+        public override void ViewDidLoad()
+        {
+            editor.ImageSaving += Editor_ImageSaving;
+        }

+        private void Editor_ImageSaving(object sender, ImageSavingEventArgs e)
+        {
-    args.Cancel = true;
+            e.Cancel = true;
+        }

 {% endhighlight %}

+* Stream

+You can get current image edits as stream using this argument.

+{% highlight C# %}

+        private void Editor_ImageSaving(object sender, ImageSavingEventArgs e)
+        {
+            var stream = e.Stream;
+        }

-{% endtabs %}
+{% endhighlight %}

 ### ImageSaved

 This event occurs after the image has been saved.
-To get the location of the saved image, use the Location argument as shown below,
+To get the location of the saved image, use the location argument as shown in the following code.

-{% tabs %}

 {% highlight C# %}

-    string savedLocation = args.Location;
+        public override void ViewDidLoad()
+        {
+            editor.ImageSaved += Editor_ImageSaved;
+        }

+        private void Editor_ImageSaved(object sender, ImageSavedEventArgs e)
+        {
+            string savedLocation = e.Location; // You can get the saved image location with the help of this argument }

 {% endhighlight %}

-{% endtabs %}

 ## Saving Image with Custom Size and Format

-The `Save` method in the SfImageEditor control allows user to save an image in different format such as `png` and `jpg`.
+The `Save` method in the SfImageEditor control allows user to save an image in different format such as `png`, `jpg` and `bmp`.

 To choose the format while Saving the image.